KevinDoughty/hyperact/README.md

   Optional.
   This will be called at every animation frame of a `receiver` with running animations.
   Properties will reflect current animated values.
-  An implementation should apply those values here to produce the animated results.
+  An implementation should apply those values here to produce animated results.

 *Returns*
   `{undefined}` Expects nothing.
 A return value is ignored.